-- a clear local message for the public, that advises what to do if people have a dental problem, both in and out of hours - remote consultation and triage that includes: - risk assessment and triage of the patient - this may also include advice, analgesia or antimicrobials where appropriate in line with prescribing guidelines (AAA), or - the arrangement of a face-to-face consultation and/or treatment by the provider if appropriate or at an appropriate UDC site.
+- a clear local message for the public, that advises what to do if people have a dental problem, both in and out of hours. - remote consultation and triage that includes: - risk assessment and triage of the patient. - this may also include advice, analgesia or antimicrobials where appropriate in line with prescribing guidelines (AAA), or - the arrangement of a face-to-face consultation and/or treatment by the provider if appropriate or at an appropriate UDC site.

-This remote stage should specifically identify those patients who are confirmed or suspected COVID-19 patients or their household contacts, those who are shielded (individuals at the highest risk of severe illness from COVID-19) and patients at increased risk, in order to inform decisions on the most appropriate provider and approach for the delivery of face-to-face care if required.
+This remote stage should specifically identify those patients who are confirmed or suspected COVID-19 cases or household/support bubble contacts, those who are clinically vulnerable, and those who are clinically extremely vulnerable, in order to inform decisions on the most appropriate provider and approach for the delivery of face-to-face care if required.

-face-to-face consultation and treatment that should only be provided following the remote risk assessment and triage of the patient.
+Face-to-face consultation and treatment that should only be provided following the remote risk assessment and triage of the patient.